aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Sat Feb 22 05:07:56 2025
+Last update: Sun Feb 23 05:08:02 2025

 ### Let's play! 🎮